katriellucas/lecarde-2/README.md

 (Catoblepas)
 `ADDED` - Port the Gorgon 1.4.1 changes to graphic variations to Catoblepas builds (1.4.0).
 (Aceearly1993)
 (Gorgon)
-`FIXED` - A bug that causes the capability of air dash to be temporarily locked up after performing a chain of air dash>swork attack actions.
+`FIXED` - A bug that causes the capability of air dash to be temporarily locked up after performing a chain of air dash>sword attack actions.
 (Aceearly1993)

 #### [1.4.1] - 2024/1/15 ####